top of page

 The adjective 'imminent' has its etymological origins in Latin.
 It is derived from the Latin word 'imminere,' which combines 'in' (into or upon) and 'minere' (to jut or project).
 In Latin, 'imminere' was used to describe something that overhung or projected into a particular space, creating a sense of closeness or immediate presence.
 Over time, this term evolved to describe something that is about to happen or occur in the very near future, often suggesting that it is impending or about to take place at any moment.
 When an event is described as 'imminent,' it conveys a sense of urgency and the expectation that it is on the brink of occurring.
 The etymology of 'imminent' underscores its historical connection to the idea of something looming or projecting into the immediate future, emphasizing its proximity and imminent arrival.

-Quiz: Find the meaning of the adjective imminent:
+Find the correct meaning of the adjective imminent:

 Try Again!